The climate in LithuaniaAverage daytime and nighttime temperatures

 Climate zone: Moderate zone of the northern hemisphere

 The climate in Lithuania widely corresponds to the German weather conditions.
 It is cold, wet and a few beautiful summer months are also happening.
+It rarely gets really warm here and you can safely leave your swimwear at home.
 Due to the warmer temperatures the best time for traveling is from May to September.
 Nearly unattractive for tourists are the cold months from November to March.

 › Duration of daylight and sunshine in Lithuania